mcalla314/tkintertoy/docs/tutorial.rst

    of it as a special ``def`` command that defines a function in place.
 #.
 Add a **ttButtonbox** with the default 'Ok' and 'Cancel' buttons.
 #.
 Initialize the category widget.
 This will be just as if the user clicked on Trees.
 #.
 Initialize the items widget entry widget to just three dots.
-Notice the difference
+This lets the user know
-   between this line an line 9.
+   there are selections available in the pulldown.
 #.
 Plot the category widget in the first row.
 #.
 Plot the items widget in the second row.
 #.
 Plot the command buttons in the third row.